-What will I do as a Sustainable Agriculture major?
+What will I do as a Sustainable Agriculture & Food Systems major?

-- Get hands-on experience working with a variety of livestock in the new Alfond Draft Horse Barn and the newly remodeled McCarthy Barns
+- Get hands-on experience working with a variety of livestock in the Alfond Draft Horse Barn and the McCarthy Barns.

 - Get paid to work at Sterling College as a farm resource specialist, greenhouse/hoop house manager, maple sugaring team member, or kitchen/garden liaison.

-- Study agricultural adaptations to climate change in Chiapas, Mexico through Sterling College’s Global Field Studies program (included as part of your tuition).
+- Study agricultural adaptations to climate change in Chiapas, Mexico, or food sovereignty efforts in Guatemala, through Sterling College’s Global Field Studies program (included as part of your tuition).

 for Sustainable Agriculture & Food Systems

 As Sustainable Agriculture major, you will be studying under the auspices of the Sterling College Rian Fried Center for Sustainable Agriculture & Food Systems.
 The center not only oversees key academic programs at Sterling College, it also brings in visiting scholars, conducts Sterling’s food production energy audit, sponsors farm-related programs for veterans, conducts seed trials, and furthers the national dialogue about sustainable agriculture.
 Read more.